The Who Sell Out: Release and reception

-The album was released in the UK on 15 December 1967.
+The album was released in the UK on 15 December 1967 (Track 612 002 Mono & Track 613 002 Stereo).
 It reached number 13 in the charts.
 The original release date of 17 November had been pushed back due to arguments about the running order.
-It was released almost concurrently in the US, reaching number 48.
+It was released almost concurrently in the US, reaching number 48 on Billboard although it peaked at number 21 on Cashbox and as high as number 17 on Record World.
 The concept of the album hampered its commercial performance despite positive reviews, as its irony sat awkwardly with the serious ambitions of the underground music scene, and it was too specific to the mod scene's background for many younger pop fans.

 In a contemporary review for Rolling Stone, Jann Wenner called The Who Sell Out "fantastic" and praised its "exquisite" sense of humor and the Who's "consummate" musicianship, which includes "wholly original" instrumentation and cleverly placed electronic sounds.
 Robert Christgau, writing in Esquire, said the album establishes the band as "the third best not just in Britain but the world", while citing "Tattoo" as the best song Townshend has "ever written, worth the price of the album".
 He later included the album in his "basic record library" of 1960s albums, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
+Over in England, Melody Maker enthused that it's "an iron-backed album of strong and refreshing Pete Townshend compositions", concluding that it "easily surpasses anything the Who have done before."

 In a retrospective review for AllMusic, Richie Unterberger said that, "on strictly musical merits, it's a terrific set of songs that ultimately stands as one of the group's greatest achievements."
 Sociomusicologist Simon Frith referred to it as a "Pop art pop masterpiece".